 ::Article & Video::

 Walking out of a life of addiction is an incredible achievement, and you should be more than proud of yourself.
-Now that you are new to sober living, things may feel a bit odd for a while.
-That’s why it’s important to fill your time with sober-friendly fun and people who support your recovery.
+If you are new to embracing a recovery-based lifestyle?
+Things may feel a bit odd for a while.
+That’s why it’s important to fill your time with clean and sober, friendly fun, and people who support your recovery.

 Many people new to recovery are afraid that their fun-loving days are over.
 However, Sobriety doesn’t mean you can’t enjoy life and spend time with your friends.
 In fact, fostering deep friendships with healthy people will aid you in your recovery journey.